 Lieu time should not be required to complete regular job functions on a daily, weekly or monthly basis, it is an occurrence that should only happen in extraordinary circumstances.
 Consequently, no employee should have lieu time hours accrued in the regular performance of their position.

 Paid time off must be taken within one month of the week in which the lieu time was earned.
-It is the shared responsibility of the employee and the employee’s manager to ensure this is managed appropriately.

 If an employee’s job ends before he or she has taken the paid time off, the employee must be paid for all unused lieu time.

 The employer will adhere to all federal and provincial laws, regulations and required compliance acts that apply to this policy.

 The employer has adopted this policy to ensure that all staff members are provided with accurate and beneficial feedback regarding their performance.
 In utilizing a performance management system, the employer will ensure organizational objectives are met through the achievement of individual performance goals and objectives.